hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 #### Swirlds Native support
 ##### Overview
 Our implementation of the `swirlds-cryptography-pairings-api` will use native compiled libraries under the hood accessed with JNI.
+Given non GA state of project Panama, this proposal does not consider it, but it is not discarded for future change proposals.

-There are two possible ways of making the library accessible to Java code, so it can be accessed through JNI:
+While dealing with native code using JNI, there are two possible ways of making the library accessible to Java code:
 1. Make it available in the classpath: The library would need to be previously installed in the executing environment and reference its location in the classpath env variable.
 2. Distribute it as an application dependency.
 The caveat here is that:

     a.
 The distributed library needs to be compiled in every possible architecture the application is going to be executed on.

     b.
 The library needs to be unpackaged from the jar as it cannot be accessed while it's compressed.

+A key we are considering in the development of this solution is ensuring that dependent software do not have the requirement to install any additional dependencies other what is distributed in the jars.
-The native-support library will help with the loading of the native library by implementing option 2. for this to work, the Java native libraries need to be included in the jar running the JNI wrapping code under the following structure:
+The native-support library will help with the loading of the native library by implementing option 2.
+For this to work, native support library needs to be included as dependency in the module accessing JNI wrapping code.
+The native libraries will be accessed assuming the following structure in the module declaring the dependency:

 ```
  native-library-client.jar